ubports/docs.ubports.com/humanguide/design-concepts/app-icon-design.rst

 In keeping with the origami motif, some Suru icons have an implied fold.
 In many icons this is a single horizontal or vertical line but sometimes the fold line(s) correspond or align with elements of the pictogram.

-The fold is drawn simply by creating an overlay of a white or black polygon of very low opacity (usually between 1%~10%).
+The fold is drawn by creating an overlay of a white or black polygon of very low opacity (usually between 1%~10%).

 .. figure:: /_static/images/humanguide/09.png